Durban Chicken Biryani

 • Add water gradually: Only add as needed to soften the potatoes and prevent the masala from burning.

-• Add a little rice on top: Reserving some rice for the top gives the biryani a nicer texture and appearance.
+• Add a little rice on top: Reserving some plain yellow rice for the very top gives the biryani a professional appearance.

-• Steam on low heat: Gentle heat prevents burning and helps the flavours develop.
+• Steam on low heat: Gentle heat prevents bottom burning and helps the deep layers of flavour develop.

-• Rest before serving: Let the biryani sit for a few minutes so the flavours settle and the rice absorbs the masala.
+• Rest before serving: Let the biryani sit for 10 minutes so the flavours settle and the rice absorbs the masala without breaking.

 Similar Posts